MacaylaMarvelous81/DatapackInstaller/README.md

 # Datapack Installer
-A Minecraft (Fabric) mod that allows you to put your datapacks in a folder and be able to apply them at world creation without copying them to the temporary folder or the world folder.
-The mod should be installed on the client.

-### How does it work?
-It's very simple, all it does is copy the files and folders from the installed_datapacks folder inside the game data directory to the temporary folder for the datapack selector when creating the world.

-### Why should I use this over other "global datapack" mods?
-This mod supports both compressed datapacks (.zip) and uncompressed datapacks (folders), so you won't have trouble with multiple types of datapacks.
-You also get to choose what datapacks to apply during world creation instead of having all of the datapacks in the folder applied when you create the world.
+A Minecraft (Fabric) mod.
+When installed on the client, data packs put into the data pack folder will be available for selection during world creation as well as while paused in Singleplayer.
+When installed on the server, data packs put into the data pack folder will be copied to the active world when the server starts.

+### Advantages
+On the client, this mod works with the ingame resource and data pack selector.
+While creating a world, or while paused in Singleplayer, you can choose which data packs to  enable or disable with an interactive screen.

+On the server, all that happens is that the data packs are copied from the mod's data pack folder to the world data pack folder whenever the server starts.
+If you are switching worlds or deleting them to regenerate often, all you will need to do is switch or delete the world, and the data packs will carry on if you leave the mod's folder intact.

+### Disadvantages
+This mod cannot keep data packs that require feature flags enabled or disabled.
+For example, if you did not create a world with the built-in bundle data pack enabled, and you enable the data pack with the mod, the data pack will only be temporarily enabled until you quit the world.

 ### Usage
-Step-by-step instructions to use this mod.
+#### Client
-1. Insert your desired datapack(s) into .minecraft/installed_datapacks
+1. Insert your desired data pack(s) into `datapacks` in the game's data folder
-   1. If you have started the game with this mod once, it should already be in the game+launcher data directory (.minecraft).
+   1. If you have started the game with this mod installed, it should already be present.
 2. Begin world creation
    1. In the game, click Singleplayer, then click Create New World.
+   2. Alternatively, if you already have a world, open and pause the game.
-3. Manage datapacks
+3. Manage data packs
    1. Click the Data Packs button.
-If you've done everything correctly, the datapacks will appear on the list on the left!
+On later versions, you may need to check the 'More' tab.
+   2. The data packs should be available on the selector!
+#### Server
+1. Insert your desired data pack(s) into `datapacks` in the server data folder.
+   1. This is probably the root, where eula.txt and server.properties are located.
+2. Start the server
+   1. The data packs will be copied to the active world.